 Student Name:

 Teacher Name & Class Taught:

-☐ Yes ☐ No cademic adjustments in your classroom? eceiving?
+Is this student still receiving any acader Yes No What adjustments is the student receiv mic adjustments in your classroom?

-symptoms? (refer to symptoms be Yes \(\bigcap\) No the student reported, the student is experiencing any concussion elow) nptom you have noticed or the student has reported:
+symptoms? (refer to symptoms below) Yes No student reported, the student is experiencing any concussion you have noticed or the student has reported:

-☐ Headache ☐ Pressure in Head ☐ Neck Pain ☐ Nausea or vomiting ☐ Dizziness ☐ Blurred Vision ☐ Balance Problems ☐ Sensitivity to light ☐ Sensitivity to Noise ☐ Feeling slowed down ☐ Feeling like "in a fog" ☐ Don't feel right ☐ Difficulty concentrating □ Difficulty remembering □ Fatigue or Low Energy □ Confusion □ Drowsiness □ More Emotional □ Irritable □ Sad □ Anxious or nervous □ Sleeping more than usual □ Trouble/difficulty Sleeping □ Sleeping less than normal □ Ringing in the Ears □ Numbness or Tingling
+Pressure in Head Neck Pain Nausea or vomiting Dizziness Blurred Vision Balance Problems Sensitivity to light Sensitivity to Noise Feeling slowed down Feeling like "in a fog" Difficulty remembering Fatigue or Low Energy Confusion Drowsiness More Emotional Irritable Sad Anxious or nervous Sleeping more than usual Trouble/difficulty Sleeping Sleeping less than normal Ringing in the Ears Numbness or Tingling

-☐ Yes ☐ No forming at his/her "normal" or pre-concussion learning level?
+☐ Yes ☐ No ng at his/her "normal" or pre-concussion learning level?

 Teacher Signature:

 Date completed:

 Concerns: